KiwiB/achaea/README.md

     Toggles shopping on and off.
 spend AMOUNT (gold) on ACTION
     Gets AMOUNT gold from your pack and does ACTION (then automatically puts remaining gold in your pack).
     NOTE: If you're too lazy to look at the exact price, just make sure AMOUNT is larger than what what is needed for ACTION.
-Any unspend gold will automatically be put back in your pack. track gold
+Any unspent gold will automatically be put back in your pack. track gold
     Toggles keeping a running total of gold picked up off the ground.
     NOTE: Toggling resets the total.